microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 * [JDK 1.8](https://www.azul.com/downloads/azure-only/zulu/?&version=java-8-lts&architecture=x86-64-bit&package=jdk)
 * A text editor or an IDE.
 If you do not already have an IDE for Java development, we recommend using [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=azurespringcloud-github-judubois) with the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack&WT.mc_id=azurespringcloud-github-judubois).

+* The Bash shell.
+While Azure CLI should behave identically on all environments, shell semantics vary.
+Therefore, only bash can be used with the commands in this training.
+To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win). **Use only Git Bash to complete this training on Windows.
+Do not use WSL, CloudShell, or any other shell.**

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest&WT.mc_id=azurespringcloud-github-judubois) version 2.0.80 or later.
 You can check the version of your current Azure CLI installation by running:

   ```bash
   az --version
   ```

-* The Bash shell.
-While Azure CLI should behave identically on all environments, some shell semantics may need to be modified for use with other shells.
-To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win).
+> 💡 If you try the command above and you see the error `bash: az: command not found`, run the following command: `alias az='az.cmd'` and try again.

 * 🚧 The `spring-cloud` extension for Azure CLI.
 You can install this extension after installing Azure CLI by running `az extension add -n spring-cloud -y`.
+If the extension is already installed, update it to the latest version by running `az extension update -n spring-cloud`.

 > 💡 In sections 9 and 10, you will access the UI of the Microservice applications in a web browser.
 Use the [new Edge](https://microsoft.com/edge/?WT.mc_id=azurespringcloud-github-judubois), Google Chrome, or Firefox for these sections.